-- 1) Authorizes the FY 2018 CDBG Allocations, which will form the substantive portion of the City's FY 2018 (HUD Program Year 2017) Annual Action Plan; and - 2) Authorizes preliminary funding decisions in the FY 2018 Social Services and Arts/Music categories.
-Final Council authorization of funding allocations in those categories will be made within the context of Council FY 2018 budget deliberations in May and June of 2017.
+- 1. Adopts the attached resolution (Attachment II) authorizing an application for Federal Assistance under the Community Development Block Grant (CDBG Program for HUD Program Year 2017 and approving the City of Hayward Fiscal Year 2018 CDBG Annual Action Plan including the FY 2017 CDBG funding allocations; and - 2.
+Affirms preliminary funding decisions in the FY 2018 Social Services and Arts/Music categories with final Council authorization of funding allocations in those categories to be made within the context of Council's FY2018 budget to be adopted in June 2017.